epicderek/AppDevelopment/README.md

 	             Event[] eve = inte.processNote();

-To start the static counter, which keeps track of the number of pieces of information consumed, do this.
+To start the counter for a specific type of data, in this case message, which keeps track of the number of pieces of information processed by this interpreter, do this.

                  Profile[] pros = inte.processLog(true);